MobileUpLLC/Module-Graph-Gradle-Plugin/README.md

 Gradle plugin for creating a dependency diagram graph of package-modules.
 It looks for imports in nested packages and creates a .dot file which is used to generate the png image of the graph.

+## Notice

+Using Module Graph Gradle Plugin with Android Gradle Plugin version below 7.2.0 may cause some errors with JetPack DataBindings.

 ## Usage

 1) Add dependency to project build.gradle